 At a high level, these are the steps to work through:

-Next, make a list of your main competitors, so you can start identifying the publications they’re winning earned media in.
+Next, make a list of your main competitors and start identifying the publications they’re winning earned media in.
 Do a Google News search of each of your competitors, and note the publications, reporters and topics of any outlets that are relevant to your buyer personas.

-Delve a bit deeper into your competitor’s earned media wins by signing up to the free version of Moz.
-Click on Free SEO Tools, then Link Explorer.
-Enter the domain of each of your competitors’ websites, then do the following:
+Delve a bit deeper into your competitor’s earned media wins by signing up to the free version of Moz or Linkio.
+If you’re using Moz, click on Free SEO Tools, then Link Explorer.
+Enter the domain of each of your competitors’ websites, then do as follows.

 Now explore all of their earned media wins by doing the following:

 Add all the relevant reporters that you find and the publications they work for.
 Heads up, you only get a limited amount of searches and results with the free version.
-But you can sign up to a 30 day free trial of their premium service.
-Just remember to cancel it before your 30 days are up!
+You can sign up to a 30 day free trial of their premium service, but just don’t forget to cancel it!

 Now it’s time to expand the net.
 A great tool we use for this is Similarweb.
 Simply enter each of the publications you’ve listed from the above exercises and follow the below steps.
 In this example we’ve enter the URL of TechCrunch.

-Review all of the publications’ websites listed under the ‘similarity’ tab and add all those that are relevant to your buyer personas.
+Review all of the publications’ websites listed under the ‘similarity’ tab and add all those that are relevant to your audience in your database.

-Now you’ll have an extensive list of publications that are relevant to your target audience.
+Now you’ll have an extensive list of media outlets.
 But remember, it’s not the publications you want to contact, but rather the journalists and reporters who write for them.

-To find relevant journalists at each of these publications, search each publication for keywords relevant to your business or industry.
+To find the right journalists at each of the publications on your list, search every media outlet for relevant keywords to your business or industry.
 If a site doesn’t have a search box, just use the following syntax in Google to search the site; site:publicize.co “startups” (obviously first replacing the URL and keyword to the ones you’re searching for!)

 Now add the relevant journalists’ names under each publication that you’ve listed, along with the keyword topics they write about.
-If you can also find a journalist’s contact details while doing this, then add it to the database.
-The majority of times it won’t be listed, but we’ll explain how to find this below.
+If you already find journalist’s contact details while doing this, add it to your database.

-This exercise provides a solid foundation of relevant publications and journalists, but expand the net even further by doing a media scan of your keywords in Google News.
-Add any relevant journalists and publications that you haven’t already come across.
+This exercise provides a solid foundation of relevant publications and journalists.
+To expand the net even further, do a media scan of your keywords in Google News.
+Add any relevant information that you haven’t already come across to your journalist database.